Rainy101112/lamp-vm/README.md

 ### Interrupt Tables(IVT) Mapping

 In default, LampVM supports 256 interrupt ids.
-This vector starts at memory address 0x0, since memory is actually
+This vector starts at memory address 0x0, since memory is actually a segment on heap space.

+Keyboard Input now has the highest priority, it's located on 0x00.
+Edit 0x00 first in your program to configure the address handling Keyboard Interrupt.

 ## Roadmap